kaievns/nanny/README.md

 This will start showing the helper texts over the marked blocks

+## Specifying The Order

+If you need the popups to appear in a specific order, add the `data-nanny-order` attribute with some numbers

+    :html
+    <div data-nanny-html="..." data-nanny-order="1"></div>
+    <div data-nanny-html="..." data-nanny-order="2"></div>

+__NOTE__ all items that don't have the `order` attribute will be pushed to the end of the list giving the priority to the items with numbers.

 ## Options

  * `scope`      (document.body)  - working scope element